philipdelff/NMdata/devel/NMdata_Rpackage/NMdata_Rpackage.knit.md

 ::::
 :::: column
-Notice, the plots are correctly ordered by doses - because they are ordered by factor levels.
+The plots are correctly ordered by doses - because they are ordered by factor levels as in `rds` input data.

 \footnotesize